Datavisualiatie-UGent/project-dv25-8/src/peloton.md

     </div>
 </div>

-By sliding over the years, it is clear that the number of countries represented in the World Tour peloton has been increasing over time.
-This trend reflects the global nature of professional cycling and the sport's growing popularity in different regions around the world.
-But of course it is not only about riding for a country, it is also about winning.
-In the next two graphs, we take a look at the winners.
-The first one shows the top 10 nations with the most wins in the selected year, showing how dominant certain countries are in the world of cycling.
-The second one shows the podium of the riders with the most wins in the selected year, highlighting the individual achievements of these athletes.
+As you slide through the years, a clear trend emerges: the **number of countries** represented in the World Tour peloton has **steadily increased**.
+This growth reflects the truly global nature of modern professional cycling and its rising popularity across diverse regions.

+But cycling isn’t just about participation — it’s about performance.
+In the following two graphs, we shift our **focus to the winners**.
+The first chart highlights the **top 10 nations with the most victories** in the selected year, revealing the countries that dominate the sport.
+The second spotlights the **top three individual riders** by number of wins, celebrating the standout athletes who consistently cross the finish line first.
 ```js
 // Define a function that creates a line plot of the number of different nationalities in the World Tour peloton over the years
 function topWinnersBarPlot({ width } = {}) {